Open problems and questions about geodesics: Negative curvature and hyperbolicity of the geodesic flow

 Suppose $(M, g)$ is a closed Riemannian manifold.
 The marked length spectrum of $M$ is the function that assigns to each free homotopy class of loops the infimum of the length of loops in the class (i.e.~the length of the shortest closed geodesic lying in this class).

 \begin{con}[\cite{Bur-Kat1985}] \end{con} Croke and Otal showed that this conjecture is true for metrics on surfaces \cite{Otal1990,Croke1990}.
-Indeed it is enough to assume that the metrics have nonpositive curvature.
+Indeed it is enough to assume that the metrics have non-positive curvature.
 The problem is open in higher dimensions.
 Hamenst\"adt showed that the geodesic flows of the two metrics must be $C^0$-conjugate, thereby reducing the problem to Conjecture~\ref{conjcon} in the next subsection \cite{Hamenstadt1991}.
+Guillarmou and Lefeuvre \cite{Gui-Lef2018} have shown that the conjecture is locally true in sense that two close enough metrics with Anosov geodesic flow and the same length spectrum are isometric.

-One obtains a natural interesting modification of this conjecture by replacing negative curvature by nonexistence of conjugate points.
+One obtains a natural interesting modification of this conjecture by replacing negative curvature by non-existence of conjugate points.
 On the other hand some restriction on the metrics is necessary as the examples of Croke and Kleiner which we describe in the next subsection provide non-isometric metrics with the same marked length spectrum.
 It is also necessary to consider the marked length spectrum rather than the length spectrum.
 Vign\'eras gave examples of non-isometric hyperbolic surfaces that have the same set of lengths for their closed geodesics \cite{Vigneras1980}.

 One can ask a similar question for non-manifolds.
 Consider a 2-dimensional (metrical) simplicial complex such that every simplex is hyperbolic with geodesic edges and such that $CAT(-1)$ condition holds on every vertex.
 Assume in addition that every edge is contained in at least two simplices.